tmyqlfpir/NotBlood/README.txt

 * Throwable lifeleech alt fire and cheat 'big bertha'
 * Increased enemy damage for lifeleech's sentry mode
 * Randomize mode for enemies and pickups (multiplayer supported)
+* Increase drawn sprites on screen limit from 2560 to 4096
 * Autosaving on collecting keys and start of level
 * Reflection sphere will reflect tesla fire
 * Charge up alt fire for pitchfork